Add-On & Template Subcategory Organization

 How do I categorize Templates?

 The Templates category has additional third-level subcategories.
 When you're listing a new Template product, you’ll be able to get more specific about which third-level subcategory your product belongs in.
 For new email template products, you will select “Email Templates” and we’ll do the rest.

 Some template categories also use keywords within the listing description to self-categorize.
 For Canva templates, the term "canva" within the product description, title, or tags will help the template get automatically categorized in Canva Templates.

 Similarly, for Shopify themes, if the product description, title, or tags contain the term "shopify," and the product is within the "Themes" category, it will be categorized to Shopify Themes.

 What if my Add-on or Email Template works with multiple kinds of software?

-We’re aware that in many cases, an add-on product or email template will span across multiple types of software.
-For this reason, some add-ons products and email templates will now live within multiple subcategories.
+We’re aware that in many cases, an Add-On product or email template can span across multiple types of software.
+For this reason, some Add-Ons products and email templates can live within multiple subcategories.

 For example, because many add-ons are compatible with multiple Adobe products, a gradient product might be mapped to both Illustrator Gradients and Photoshop Gradients.
 However, the product breadcrumb on your listing page will only display one of the multiple subcategories, though your product will appear in both.